tmobile/magentaA11y/_checklist-web/link.md

 screenreader:
   name:  |
-    Purpose is clear
+    Its purpose is clear
   role:  |
-    Identifies itself as a link
+    It identifies itself as a link

+gherkin-keyboard:
+  - when:  |
+      the tab key to move focus to a link
+    result: |
+      focus is strongly visually indicated
+  - then:  |
+      the enter key to activate the link
+    result: |
+      my browser goes somewhere

+gherkin-mobile:
+  - when:  |
+      swipe to focus on a link
-  group: |
+  - then:  |
-    n/a
+      doubletap with the link in focus
-  state: |
+    result: |
-    n/a
+      my browser goes somewhere
 ---

 ## Code examples